Spinal muscular atrophy (SMA) is a genetic condition that makes the muscles weaker and causes problems with movement.

 - type 4 – affects adults and usually only causes mild problems

 In the past, babies with type 1 rarely survived beyond the first few years of life.
 But in recent years outcomes have improved with early diagnosis and treatment.

 Most children with type 2 survive into adulthood and can live long, fulfilling lives.
 Types 3 and 4 do not usually affect life expectancy.

 It's not currently possible to cure SMA, but research is ongoing to find possible new treatments.

 Treatment and support is available to manage the symptoms and help people with SMA have the best possible quality of life.

 Treatment may involve:

 - exercises and equipment to help with movement and breathing

-- feeding tubes and diet advice
+- feeding tubes and dietary advice

 - braces or surgery to treat problems with the spine or joints